SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Introduction

 The contributions of this paper are summarized as follows:

-(1) Formalize a scalable Bayesian framework that learns model confidence in the encoder-decoder segmentation networks by maximizing the evidence lower bound (ELBO).
-Using the first-order Taylor series approximation, we propagate (forward and backward) and learn the first two moments (mean and covariance) of the posterior distribution of the model parameters given the training data.
-We derive mathematical relations for all operations; thus, rendering a method that is adaptable to other models, e.g., Variational Autoencoders, and to other tasks as well;
+(1) Formalize a scalable Bayesian framework that \emph{simultaneously} learns pixel-wise prediction and confidence in encoder-decoder segmentation networks by analytically approximating and maximizing the evidence lower bound (ELBO).
+Using first-order Taylor series approximation, we derived closed-form expressions to propagate the first two moments (mean and covariance) of the posterior distribution of the model parameters given the training data and update them during backpropagation; thus, effectively learning the intrinsic uncertainty of the model.
+We derive mathematical relations for all operations involved, rendering a method that is adaptable to other models, e.g., Variational Autoencoders, and to other tasks as well.

-(2) develop a Bayesian DL architecture that instantaneously outputs two maps, (1) the segmented image, and (2) the uncertainty map of the predicted segmentation.
-These two maps are delivered simultaneously and \emph{without} requiring any Monte Carlo sampling at the inference time.
-The uncertainty map is especially valuable for integrating the proposed segmentation model in critical areas of application, e.g., disease diagnosis and surveillance;
+(2) Develop a Bayesian DL architecture that instantaneously outputs two maps: (1) the segmented image and (2) the uncertainty map of the predicted segmentation.
+These two maps are delivered simultaneously and \emph{without} requiring any Monte Carlo sampling at inference time.
+That is, the generated uncertainty was intrinsically learned by the model rather than estimated post-training.

-(3) evaluate the performance of the proposed approach for various medical segmentation tasks.
-A thorough robustness analysis is conducted by assessing the performance of the proposed Bayesian segmentation framework when the test data is affected by random noise and adversarial attacks.
+(3) Extensively evaluate the performance of the proposed SUPER-Net for various medical segmentation tasks and under various signal-to-noise ratios (SNRs) and conditions.
+A thorough robustness analysis is conducted by assessing the performance of the model and uncertainty map under these perturbations of the input data.